-The RNIB Helpline is your direct line to the support, advice and products you need.
+Our Helpline is your direct line to the support and advice you need.
 We'll help you to find out what's available in your area and beyond, both from RNIB and other organisations.

 0303 123 9999

-We are ready to answer your call Monday to Friday 8.45am to 5.30pm.
-Outside these times leave us a message and we'll get back to you as soon as possible.
+We are ready to answer your call Monday to Friday 8am to 8pm and Saturday 9am to 1pm.